 In line with the full conference, the presentation of posters will take place online.
 There will be 1-2 dedicated poster sessions in which poster authors can virtually meet and discuss their work with conference participants.
 An additional web presence of posters will replace the traditional physical installation of poster boards.
 More concrete details will follow soon.

 In addition to the electronic poster and its virtual presentation, the submitted two-page summary will be included in the electronic conference proceedings.
-Also, one presenter per poster will be eligible for the reduced conference rate for authors.

 Examples of appropriate visualization work include, but are not limited to: